BacelarVitor/BacelarVitor/README.md

 - 🔥 FullStack Dev & passionate about contributing to technology.

-- 🌱 I’m currently learning Svelte, Flutter and Go
+- 🌱 I’m currently learning Svelte and Go

  - 👨‍💻 All of my projects are available at [vitorbacelar.co](https://vitorbacelar.co)

- - 💬 Ask me about **One Piece, JJK, .NET, Angular, Svelte, Flutter & Go
+ - 💬 Ask me about **One Piece, JJK, .NET, Angular, Svelte & Go

  - ⚡ Fun fact **I code listening to classical and electronic music**